wanjun831/kimyjun1.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-The interaction between engineered surfaces is an essential element in modern technology and industry, and understanding this interaction is key to unlocking new technological innovations.
-My research focuses on the phenomena arising from the **physical contact between two engineered surfaces**.
-The goal is to develop processing technologies that can create high-value, innovative products by precisely manipulating phenomena such as friction, wear, polishing, diffusion, adhesion, and deformation.
+In pursuit of technologies that can extend human lifespan, we can develop implantable medical devices aimed at dramatically increasing lifespan, or prevent a decrease in lifespan by preparing for a pandemic.
+However, the development of these two technologies is currently limited due to the lack of suitable energy sources.
+A triboelectric generator, which allows for considerable freedom in material selection, can address the energy requirements of both technologies. **Here, we have improved the output of the triboelectric generator through the development of material and structural modifications and investigated its potential as a power source for implantable medical devices and pathogen control technology such as those for viruses and bacteria**.

-I am currently a Ph.D. student in [Professor Sanha Kim's group (Advanced Manufacturing and Surface Engineering (AMSE) Laboratory)](https://amselab.kaist.ac.kr/home) at the [Department of Mechanical Engineering, KAIST](https://me.kaist.ac.kr/eng/main/main.html), a journey I embarked on in 2020.
-In 2019, as an undergraduate at [Hanyang University](https://me.hanyang.ac.kr/?passedIntro=true&lang=eng), I conducted graduation research in [Professor Se-Jin Yook's group](http://entel.hanyang.ac.kr/board/bbs/board.php?bo_table=Main).
-This academic journey has engaged me in various research projects within the field of mechanical engineering, enabling me to develop profound expertise and technical skills.
+I am currently a Postdoctral Fellow in [Advanced Functional Polymers Center (advisor: Dr. Yun Ho Kim)](https://sites.google.com/view/krict-polymer) at the Korea Research Institute of Chemical Technology, a journey I embarked on in 2023.
+Before I join KRICT, I got Ph.D at Sungkyunkwan University, and my Supervisor was [Professor Sang-Woo Kim](https://ehl.yonsei.ac.kr/).